kisom/cryptutils/cmd/secrets/README.md

 secrets -init -f ~/.mysecrets
 ```

-To create a new password store with a specific scrypt value:
+To create a new password store with interactive scrypt work factors:
 ```
-secrets -init -t 1
+secrets -init -i
 ```
-*If you choose a non-default value you'll need to use
+*If you specify interactive you'll need to specify it
-the `-t` argument for all other crud operations to the store.*
+for all other crud operations to the store.*
-**Valid values are `1, 2, 3, 4`, with `4` being the default/strongest.*
+**This defaults to standard mode**

 To add a new password (password set):